-More than one-hundred short stories, poems, and essays first published in The Gettysburg Review have been reprinted in the various prize anthologies—The Pushcart Prize: Best of the Small Presses, The Best American Poetry, Essays, Mystery Stories, and Short Stories, New Stories from the South, as well as Prize Stories: The O. Henry Awards—or have reappeared in such esteemed publications as Harper’s.
-In addition, The Gettysburg Review’s editing, elegant design, and stunning graphics have earned numerous prizes, including a Best New Journal award and four Best Journal Design awards from the Council of Editors of Learned Journals, and a PEN/Nora Magid Award for Excellence in Editing.
+More than one-hundred short stories, poems, and essays first published in the Gettysburg Review have been reprinted in the various prize anthologies—The Pushcart Prize: Best of the Small Presses, The Best American Poetry, Essays, Mystery Stories, Travel Writing, and Short Stories, New Stories from the South, as well as Prize Stories: The O. Henry Awards—or have reappeared in such esteemed publications as Harper’s.
+In addition, The Gettysburg Review’s editing, design, and graphics have earned numerous prizes, including a Best New Journal award and four Best Journal Design awards from the Council of Editors of Learned Journals, and a PEN/Nora Magid Award for Excellence in Editing.

-The editors of The Gettysburg Review express their deep commitment to the arts and humanities by seeking out and publishing the very best contemporary poetry, fiction, essays, essay-reviews, and art in issues as physically beautiful as they are intellectually and emotionally stimulating.
+In 2016, Peter Stitt, founding editor, retired as editor-in-chief and Mark Drew took his place.
+The editors of the Gettysburg Review express their deep commitment to the arts and humanities by publishing the very best contemporary poetry, fiction, essays, essay-reviews, and art in issues as physically beautiful as they are intellectually and emotionally stimulating.
 Our most important criterion is high literary quality; we look for writers who can shape language in thoughtful, surprising, and beautiful ways and who have something unique to say, whatever the subject matter or aesthetic approach.

-We have very eclectic tastes, but are highly selective, publishing only two percent of manuscripts submitted to us annually.
-Authors wishing to submit their work to The Gettysburg Review should go to the Submissions page to familiarize themselves with our guidelines.
-We invite you to share in and support our endeavor by submitting to, reading, and, most importantly, subscribing to The Gettysburg Review.
+We have very eclectic tastes, but are highly selective, publishing only one percent of manuscripts submitted to us annually.
+Authors wishing to submit their work to the Gettysburg Review should go to the Submit page and familiarize themselves with our guidelines.
+We invite you to share in and support our endeavor by submitting to, reading, and, most importantly, subscribing to the Gettysburg Review.
 With its award-winning editing, writing, and design, The Gettysburg Review is, as one reader put it, “Pure delight, every time.”